ahmedyasser2222/mern-project-1/README.md

 # mern-project-1
-this site made by react , node
+this site created by node , react